acassen/keepalived/README.md

 strong multi-threading framework.
 All the events process use this I/O multiplexer.

+To build keepalived from the git source tree, you will need to have autoconf, automake and various libraries installed.
+See the INSTALL file for details of what needs to be installed and what needs to be executed before building keepalived.

 Keepalived is free software, Copyright (C) Alexandre Cassen.
 See the file COPYING for copying conditions.

 OPENSSL TOOLKIT LICENCE EXCEPTION